mparker-landt/Milestone_Project_2/README.md

 The CSS page was validated using the online CSS validator.
 There were no errors reported.
 ![Responsive screenshot](assets/images/readme/css-validate.png)

-There were 24 warnings that all reported the same type of warning were the css was a vendor extension.
-These could be ignored as the css was inputted to improve visual aspects and funtionality on different devices.
+There were 24 warnings that all reported the same type of warning were the CSS was a vendor extension.
+These could be ignored as the CSS was inputted to improve visual aspects and functionality on different devices.
 ![Responsive screenshot](assets/images/readme/css-warnings-validate.png)
 ### JS Testing
 https://jshint.com/